coral-streaming/coral/docs/Actors-jsonActor.md

 #### Example
 {% highlight json %}
 {
+  "data": {
+    "type": "actors",
+    "attributes": {
       "type": "json",
       "params": {
         "template": {
           "a": "some constant text",
           "b": ":referenceField",
           "c": ":ref.sub.sub[2]",
           "d": {
             "e": ":ref2",
             "f": ":ref3"
           }
         }
       }
     }
+  }
+}
 {% endhighlight %}
-If fields are expressions the create a string field starting with a colon (`:`) followed by the expression (according to the coral JSON expression parser).
+If fields are expressions the create a string field starting with a the expression (according to the coral JSON expression parser) surrounde by `${` ... `}`.

 ## Trigger
 The `JsonActor` only does useful work if the trigger is connected.